Analysis: Deep doubts as Obama opens fiscal debate

 At root, Obama is facing an opposition party determined to slash government spending, debt and involvement in the lives of Americans.

 Republicans are relentlessly trying, so far with no success, to block full implementation of Obama’s health care overhaul pushed through Congress when Democrats still controlled both chambers of Congress.

-Republicans are also looking to cut spending on government programs that guarantee medical care and income support for the poor and disabled while carving away spending on other programs.
+Republicans are also looking to cut spending on government programs to guarantee medical care and income support for the poor and disabled while carving away spending on other programs.

 And that brings the debate back to the coming Sept.
 30 budget deadline, the end of the government budget year.
 Many of the hard-liners on spending and taxes in the Republican Party threaten, if Obama does not capitulate on spending, to let the government shut down for lack of funds on Oct.
 1.

 And they are just as determined not to allow an increase in government borrowing that is likely to be necessary by about Nov.
 1. Until the Obama presidency, Congress had routinely raised the borrowing limit in both Republican and Democratic administrations.
 Failure to do that, as nearly happened in 2011, would leave the government unable to pay its bills.
 Three years ago just the threat of that happening caused a major bond rating agency to lower its assessment of U.S. creditworthiness for the first time.

 Obama, in his speech at Knox College, derided Republican attempts to bottle up his agenda by deflecting attention to a series of political storms that have dominated headlines throughout the start of his second term.